pierremaw/obsidian-vault-organizer/README.md

 Under the hood, each note’s metadata is cached in dictionaries on the first walk through the vault.
 Those caches let subsequent look‑ups run in **O(1)** during the *same* execution, instead of repeatedly traversing the tree.
 The payoff: a clean structure even when you have thousands of notes.

-This project showcases my interest in algorithmic organisation—how caching, recursion, fuzzy matching and metadata parsing can partially automate everyday tools like Obsidian.
+This project enabled me to develop proficiency in recursion, fuzzy matching and metadata parsing.

 ## What the Script Does